rust-lang/book/src/ch18-03-pattern-syntax.md

 In most cases when you no longer need a particular function parameter, you would change the signature so it doesn’t include the unused parameter.
-Ignoring a function parameter can be especially useful in cases when, for example, you're implementing a trait when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
+Ignoring a function parameter can be especially useful in cases when, for example, you're implementing a trait where you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
 You then avoid getting a compiler warning about unused function parameters, as you would if you used a name instead.